home-assistant/home-assistant.io/source/_posts/2017-07-03-home-assistant-is-moving-to-discord.markdown

 ### {% linkable_title Great multiple server support %}

 Do you already have a Discord account?
-Great, you can use that account to [join in on the conversation][discord] now.
-One Discord account works with every Discord server, and it is extremely easy to switch between your servers quickly, and even join new ones.
+Great!
+You can use that account to [join in on the conversation][discord] now.
+One Discord account works with every Discord server.
+It is extremely easy to switch between servers or join new ones.
 Discord messages also work across servers, so your personal conversations are not scoped to a single server.

 ### {% linkable_title It's hosted %}

 We are big fans of self-hosted apps and services, but everyone knows they require a fair amount of maintenance and attention to keep them running smoothly.
-Discord is hosted on on their own servers, so it's better to let them maintain the service while we keep busy on improving Home Assistant to bring you bigger and better features!
+Discord is hosted on its own servers, so it's better to let them maintain the service while we keep busy improving Home Assistant to bring you new and exciting features!

 ### {% linkable_title Plenty of features %}